osmosis-labs/osmosis/x/poolmanager/README.md

 NOTE: We cache the alloyed pool asset weight composition and recalculate in the poolmanager EndBlock every 700 blocks (approx 30 minutes at 2.6s blocks) to avoid recalculating the weights for every swap.

 At the time of swap, all taker fees (including those skimmed via taker fee share agreements) are sent to the `taker_fee_collector` module account.
-At the end of each epoch, the fees are distributed as follows:
+At the time of sending to the `taker_fee_collector`, we track the amount of fees to be skimmed via the `KeyTakerFeeShareDenomAccrualForTakerFeeChargedDenom` key.
+At the end of each epoch, all the fees tracked are distributed as follows:

 - Skimmed taker fee:
     - Sent directly to the `skim_address` specified in the taker fee agreement.